 Agreements to provide access to public parking spaces have been solicited through memorandums of understanding, single-operator pilot projects, and competitive bidding processes.
-These agreements have been struck between various combinations of transit agency, city department of transportation, carshare company, and bikeshare BART challenges carshare providers to demonstrate that parking spaces generate more than 11 transit trips per week operator and can be structured monthly, annually, or on a multiyear basis.
+These agreements have been struck between various combinations of transit agency, city department of transportation, carshare company, and bikeshare operator and can be structured monthly, annually, or on a multiyear basis.
 For example, WMATA issues an invitation every four years for competitive bids to award a single carshare operator parking spaces at 42 transit stations' kiss-and-ride areas.
 Program scope and size are shaped by demand for carshare or bikeshare as well as the availability of parking spaces (the current awardee received 170 spaces).